Travel trailer design need for change

 Long so-called ‘travel trailers’ are common in the USA.
 Most, however, towed by vehicles that are heavier and longer than used in Australia.
 Many are made by Airstream, a company that has long understood how to optimise trailer stability.
 The spare wheel, for example, is located under the chassis, to the front of the axles.
 Most US travel trailers use the heavy, but ultra-effective anti-sway Hensley hitch.
 This, in effect, uses a trapezoidal linkage that projects the virtual position of the tow ball closer to the tow vehicle’s rear axle.

-Caravan design – the see-saw effect
+Travel trailer design – the see-saw effect

-Caravan stability standards
+Travel trailer stability standards

 No Australian Standard currently addresses this issue.
 The national trailer standard, VSB1, states ‘There are no specific body structural requirements, but the trailer must be safe and fit for purpose.’
 VSB1 suggests as a minimum: that the manufacturer should be able to demonstrate that the structure is capable of supporting the designed payload with a ‘safety factor of at least three for highway use and a safety factor of five for off-road use.’
 It does not comment on stability.
 Nor do any other Australian Standards or regulations.